tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    Two cases of plaintext need to be distinguished:

-   *  In Integrated Encryption mode, the plaintext "pt" passed into SetupBaseS is the content to be encrypted.
+   *  In Integrated Encryption mode, the plaintext "pt" passed into Seal is the content to be encrypted.
 Hence, there is no intermediate layer utilizing a CEK.

-   *  In Key Encryption mode, the plaintext "pt" passed into SetupBaseS is the CEK.
+   *  In Key Encryption mode, the plaintext "pt" passed into Seal is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-The "aad" parameter in SetupBaseS function will take Encoded Protected Header value BASE64URL(UTF8(JWE Protected Header)) as input.

 ## HPKE Decryption with OpenBase

 The recipient will create the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc" (output of base64url decoded 'ek'), and "info" (empty string).
 This yields the context "rctxt".
-The receiver then decrypts "ct" (output of base64url decoded JWE Ciphertext) by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.
-The "aad" parameter should be the Encoded Protected Header value BASE64URL(UTF8(JWE Protected Header)).
+The receiver then decrypts "ct" by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.

 The Open function will, if successful, decrypts "ct".
 When decrypted, the result will be either the CEK (when Key Encryption mode is used), or the content (if Integrated Encryption mode is used).
 The CEK is the symmetric key used to decrypt the ciphertext.
 If a "zip" parameter was included, the recipient will uncompress the decrypted plaintext using the specified compression algorithm.